BrightcoveLearning/outlearn-player-technologies/modules/css-module.md

 <!--
 {
-"name": "first-outlearn-module",
+"name": "css-module",
 "version" : "0.1",
-"title" : "First Outlearn Module",
+"title" : "CSS Essentials",
 "description" : "This is only a test",
 "homepage" : "https://github.com/outlearn-content/outlearn-modules",
 "freshnessDate" : 2015-07-08,